Who We Treat

 The highest prevalence of eating disorders is in adolescents and young adults.
 Extreme eating and weight loss behaviors are increasingly common in this population and associated with mental and physical health concerns in adulthood.
 Many teens go off to college with emerging or symptomatic eating disorders.
 Therefore, it critical to intervene as early as possible in order to take advantage of being in the home environment where parents are valued resources in helping their child.

-Dr. Laura Huff, Director of the Eating Disorders Program, discuss how to choose a program for your child or adolescent who struggles with an eating disorder.
+Dr. Laura Huff, team member of the Eating Disorders Program, discuss how to choose a program for your child or adolescent who struggles with an eating disorder.

 Although many people assume that eating disorders are adolescent problems, this is by no means the case.
 We know that eating disorders can emerge at any age and many individuals struggle with eating disorders symptoms well into adulthood.
 There have also been an increasing number of adults seeking treatment for eating disorders in mid-life or older.
 At SLBMI, we have several therapists who specialize in treatment of adults with eating disorders, including specialists with women’s issues through our Women’s Reproductive Mental Health and Wellness Program.